 Say hello to your next must-make muffin recipe — Bakery Style Chocolate Chip Muffins!
 These soft and fluffy muffins are loaded with chocolate chips, with a crunchy, crackly top thanks to a little added sparkling sugar.
 They’re easy to whip up and the perfect treat to share with the family, a good friend, or neighbor!

-recommended baking tools for making homemade chocolate chip muffins
+recommended baking tools for making buttermilk chocolate chip muffins

 check out these other easy-to-make chocolate chip recipes!